/ astro-integrations / How to Use Tailwind CSS with Astro: Complete Guide

 1. Use the typography plugin for prose content.
 It styles rendered Markdown and HTML beautifully without manual class wrangling.
 One class, professional typography.

 3. Create component classes with @apply.
-For repeated patterns, use @apply in a global CSS file rather than repeating long class strings everywhere:
+For repeated patterns, use @apply in your global CSS file rather than repeating long class strings everywhere:

 @layer components {